implico/frontend-starter/README.md

 # Frontend-starter

-Frontend boilerplate framework.
-This is (just?) a prepared, configurable [gulp][gulp] environment with [Bower][bower] support.
-Plus bundles with directory structure and useful [SASS][sass] mixins.
+Frontend gulp builder.
+This is (just?) a prepared, configurable [gulp][gulp] environment.
 Automatically produces clean and optimized output code.
 A perfect solution for any frontend work, especially landing pages.
-Fully customizable directory structure, great to integrate with backend.
+Very easy to integrate with any backend environment.

+Development is based on fully configurable bundles, which modify the core configuration and provide directory structure.
+The [default bundle][bundle-default] adds [Bower][bower] support and useful [SASS][sass] mixins ([SASS-core][sass-core]).

 ## Features